 Self-employment income adds complexity to your return

-Self-employed taxpayers can have hundreds of 1099-MISC forms to sift through.
+Self-employed taxpayers can have hundreds of 1099 forms to sift through.
 Business owners might have dozens of different deductions, each requiring its own set of documentation.
 Not to mention: math.

 Between the complexity of self-employment and business taxes and what’s at stake if you miss something, hiring a tax pro to handle your prep and filing is a no-brainer for entrepreneurs and businesses.